SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 - Download and install the latest [IntelliJ IDEA Ultimate](https://www.jetbrains.com/lp/intellij-frameworks/)
 - Set the project SDK to the installed JDK
 - *Optional:* Clone the SORMAS-Project repository if you haven't done so already
-- Open the project in Intellij; make sure that under `File -> Project Structure -> Modules` all modules EXCEPT sormas-app are recognized; if not, add the missing modules with the `+` button
+- Open the project in IntelliJ; make sure that under `File -> Project Structure -> Modules` all modules EXCEPT sormas-app are recognized; if not, add the missing modules with the `+` button
 - Navigate to `File -> Settings -> Plugins` and make sure that Glassfish & Ant integrations are enabled
 - Install the [Vaadin 6-8 plugin](https://plugins.jetbrains.com/plugin/13199-vaadin-6-8); the commercial Vaadin Designer is not needed
 - Make a copy of `sormas-base/build.properties.example`, rename it to `build.properties` and set `glassfish.domain.root` to the location of the SORMAS domain inside your Payara installation